-If the payment amount exceeds \$499.00, a statement of the informant's involvement in the case shall be memorialized on an Internal Memorandum, addressed to the Special Investigations Bureau Captain, and placed in the informant's file.
+If the payment amount exceeds \$500.00, a statement of the Informant's involvement in the case shall be memorialized on an Internal Memorandum, addressed to the Special Investigations Bureau Captain or the Criminal Investigations Bureau Captain, and placed in the Informant's file.

-Each informant receiving a cash payment shall be informed of his or her responsibility to report the cash to the Internal Revenue Service (IRS) as income.
+Each Informant receiving a cash payment shall be informed of his or her responsibility to report the cash to the Internal Revenue Service (IRS) as income.